ktch/ktch.github.com/_posts/2011-12-20-solon-quinn-studios.md

 project: solonquinn
 video: 44559938
 author: Zach Phillips
+synopsis: Working with Geoff Matheson, we created a tactile paper object for another film production house.
 ---

 I got a call from an old friend back in Syracuse (a filmmaker named [Solon Quinn](http://solonquinnstudios.com).
 He needed a creative leavebehind for an upcoming trip to New York City.